 Kids News - Tennis Articles

 On Sunday, June 9th, 2013, Rafael 'Rafa' Nadal made history by becoming the first tennis player to win the French Open and for that matter any Grand Slam title, eight times.
 This is not the first time this amazing player has made history.
 In 2010, he became the seventh person in the history of tennis, to win all four Grand Slam tournaments - The Australian Open, French Open, Wimbledon and US Open.

-Most toddlers cannot lift a racket, let alone be coordinated enough to return balls.
+Most toddlers cannot lift a paddle, let alone be coordinated enough to return balls.
 But take a look at this youngster.
 Though he can barely sit up, he seems to have no problems returning almost every ping-pong ball that is thrown at him.

 Novak Djokovic is not only the highest-ranked tennis player in the world, but also, one of the few with a great sense of humor.
 One of his most favorite things to do impersonate other players - His favorite?
 The stylishly elegant former women's champ, Maria Sharapova.

 On June 26th, French artist/entertainer Jean-Pierre Blanchard, stunned the guests that had gathered for the annual Swiss Venture Award ceremony in Zurich, by painting a portrait of tennis superstar Roger Federer in four short minutes.
 What's even more amazing, is that he did it entirely from memory.